 The original idea of the GLL production system was based on a manual delineation of the upper fringe belt which is usually clearly recognizable in the generated double differences interferograms.
 An algorithm for an automatic derivation of the GLL has recently been tested and seems promising but is not yet in an operational state.
-The development of this algorithm is part of the project and will continue within the next year.
 The system described in this document therefore contains elements which are not yet fully automatic or functional but in development.
 If changes occur during the development, this document will also be updated.

-Due to the fact that on the current state manual interaction is required, it is difficult to provide a precise estimate of the timeliness.
+Due to the fact that in the current state manual interaction is required, it is difficult to provide a precise estimate of the timeliness.
 In case the system is running fully automatically, new products could be released one or two days after they appear on ESA's sentinel science hub.

 The end user should download products through the ENVEO cryoportal (cryoportal.enveo.at/) or ESA cci data portal.
-There are three different file formats (.shp, .wkt, .kmz) available which are described in detail in the Product User Guide (PUG).
+There are different file formats (.shp, .geojson, .gpkg, .kmz) available which are described in detail in the Product User Guide (PUG).
 Since the GLL data portal is integrated in the ice velocity portal which allows determining velocity profiles across the grounding line, new GLL products need to be pushed to ENVEO.
 Since the GLL information is internally stored in a PostGIS database, a full database dump will automatically provide all information to the portal.
-Updated .shp, .wkt and .kmz products are equally copied.
+Updated .shp, .geojson, .gpkg and .kmzproducts are equally copied.

 The general design of the GLL production system is depicted in Figure 4.1.
 Each segment of these figures will be described in the order of the processing sequence to explain the data flow and management.
-At the current stage the system automatically detection of the grounding zone (GZ) is in development but the manual tracing of upper flexure limit of GZ is possible.
+At the current stage the system for automatic detection of the grounding zone (GZ) is in development but the manual tracing of upper flexure limit of GZ is possible.

-Figure 4.1: System overview flowchart: part one.
-Input data in light blue, processes in violet, database systems in orange, manual processes in grey, intermediate processing results in light green and products in lime green.
+Figure 4.1: System overview flowchart.
+Input data in light blue, processes in violet, database systems in orange, manual processes in grey, products in green.

-Manual search and data order: The system contains manual operations if ERS-1/2 and TerraSAR-X data shall be processed since searching and ordering L1b products over certain glaciers or for specific periods of time requires manual interaction with the data archives ESA Simple Online Catalogue (earth.esa.int/web/guest/missions/esa-operational-eo-missions/ers/news/-/article/eoli-sa-phase-out) or EOWEB[®] GeoPortal (eoweb.dlr.de/egp/).
+Manual search and data order: The system contains manual operations if ERS-1/2 and TerraSAR-X data shall be processed since searching and ordering L1b products over certain glaciers or for specific periods of time requires manual interaction with the data archives ESA Dissemination Service (https://esar-ds.eo.esa.int/oads/access/collection/SAR_IMS_1P) or EOWEB[®] GeoPortal (eoweb.dlr.de/egp/).
 These working steps are summarized with the box 'manual search and data order'.

 Search criteria definition: In view of a fully automatic processing approach satellite data archives need to be monitored for newly available products.
-To our knowledge neither ESA Simple Online Catalogue nor EOWEB[®] GeoPortal support such script-based requests since there are always orders involved.
-But the Sentinel science hub provides such functionality.
-Since not all newly available products may be of interest, temporal and spatial criteria's need to be defined.
+The EOWEB^{} GeoPortal does not support such script-based requests since there are always orders involved.
+But the Copernicus Data Space Ecosystem provides such functionality for Sentinel-1.
+Since not all newly available products may be of interest, temporal and spatial criteria need to be defined.
 This process only needs to be done once but could be updated occasionally.